8 May 2019

 How is climate change impacting Antarctica?

 Chris: Antarctica is a hot spot for climate change.
 Along the Antarctic Peninsula, we’re seeing 85 days less of sea-ice each year since 1979.
 Sea-ice is critical habitat for Antarctic krill, and krill is the key prey for many of the species that feed here including whales, penguins, seabirds, seals and fish.
 However, as ocean temperatures warm, krill is moving further away.
 The Antarctic Peninsula is also one of the fastest warming places on the planet.
-It’s warmed 2.8 degrees celsius over the past 50 years.
+It’s warmed 2.8 degrees Celsius over the past 50 years.
 This has impacted 87% of glaciers there and that's a real concern.

 image